nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 In the cluster module, I implemented the provisioning of an AKS cluster using Infrastructure as Code (IaC).
 The necessary Azure resources, including the AKS cluster, node pool, and service principal, were defined in the main.tf file.

-Creating a new directroy 'aks-cluster-module' inside the 'aks-terraform' directory.
+Creating a new directroy `aks-cluster-module` inside the `aks-terraform` directory.

 ## Input and Output Variables